brayo-pip/wifilocate/README.md

      );
 }
 ```
 Note that this script requires elevated privileges to work.
-It's preferable that you build the binary then either use `chroot` or run with `sudo`.
+It's preferable that you build the binary then either use `chown`  or run with `sudo`.

 ## Changelog